"Born Again" ― What Did Jesus Mean?

 LORD; 'shall I, who cause to bring forth, shut the womb?' says your

-Jesus himself [as] the foundation cornerstone."
-Keeping "the covenant in
+Jesus himself [as] the foundation cornerstone." (see Summary) Keeping "the covenant in

-became the first Gentile to be added until the full "foreordained"
+became the first Gentile to be added to the "foreordained"

-of Pentecost, Jehovah also immediately build upon the foundation with
+of Pentecost, Jehovah also immediately began to build upon the foundation

 "about three thousand souls [that] were added."
-These had responded to
+These three

 Peter's speech and consequently repented and were baptized for